klm-lab/store/README.md

 * `intercepted.key`: Target key, (the key of the data that request changes)
 * `intercepted.value`: The new value
 * `intercepted.state`: The part of the store that request changes
+* `intercepted.changePreview`: A preview of changes in the state
 * `intercepted.action`: The current action:
   * `update`: When you want to update something in your store
   * `addInSet`: When you want to add something to a Set collection in your store